• Skip to Content

 Nature of the Program

-The biochemistry curriculum prepares students for careers requiring a strong background in basic principles of the physical and life sciences.
-The program is a collaborative effort between the Divisions of Animal and Nutritional Sciences and Plant and Soil Sciences in the Davis College of Agriculture, Natural Resources and Design, and the Departments of Biology and Chemistry in the Eberly College of Arts and Sciences.
+The biochemistry curriculum prepares students for careers requiring a strong background in fundamental principles of both the physical and life sciences.
+The program is a collaborative effort between the Department of Biology and the C. Eugene Bennett Department of Chemistry in the Eberly College of Arts and Sciences, and the School of Agriculture and Food Systems in the Davis College of Agriculture and Natural Resources.

 Minors